 That’s how all started

 Let’s start from the beginning.
 Last year, our little one was about 4.5 years old and he was looking forward to going to the bigger school, the kindergarten.
-I started thinking about this whole process with the change of teeth and it bothers me.
-I am also a first-time mom, so you understand that some things for us “the first-time moms” make us need a little planning sometimes…
+I was thinking about this whole process with the change of teeth and it bothers me.
+I am also a first-time mom, so you understand that some things for us “the first-time moms” make us use a little planning sometimes…

 The time has come for the tooth fairy to appear in the case… I explain to him at an early stage who this fairy is and what exactly she does.
 And what I see… A little face timidly begins to light up and the case becomes more interesting.
 We talked for a while and I answered his questions to the time he wanted us to deal with something else… Then I felt like… Wow!
 That was good!
 We did a huge start!

 A few days later the schools opened and therefore it came for us to go to the kindergarten… Then, someday we were coming home from school and he announces to me that his new friend’s first tooth was gone and the second one left at school that day!
 I asked, of course, how the tooth left (it came out when he was eating his breakfast), what happened, how the child reacted, and also how the other children reacted.
-Needless to say, the joy I got, both for that child and for mine, who seemed to get acquainted and accept the fact that at some point it will happen to him as well!
+Needless to say, the joy I got, both for that child and for mine, who got acquainted and accept the fact that at some point it will happen to him as well!

 From that day on, he often asked when it would happen to him for the first time, and more specifically the questions were about the fairy of the teeth and the coin he leaves when she takes the tooth.
 “Mom, are you sure she will find it?”, “How does she get it”, “How does she come home?”, “How does she know that the tooth is gone?”, “And then what will she do?”… So many questions that I do not know which one to remember…

-Our first tooth lost
+The first tooth shakes

 The first thought was to wonder if he was making fun of me for eating less.
 You see, there are times when he doesn’t like the food; we look for excuses to eat less… “Mom, I’m telling you the truth” he complained.
 That’s when I started to suspect.
 I asked him to open his mouth… So, yes!!!
 Our first shaking tooth!!!
 And a little further next one is probably rocking a little more…